gih0004/RNAseq_ballgown/README.md

 # RNAseq_BALLGOWN_PIPELINE
 This script is meant to be used as a soft coded squeleton of an RNAseq analysis pipeline with ballgown as the eventual data visualizer program.
-A hardcoded example of ballgown script is provided within the repository but is beyond the scope of the repository.
+A softcoded example of ballgown script is provided within the repository with proper commenting but is not digested with a readme file.
+For more information on data visualization with ballgown visit [ballgown](https://bioconductor.org/packages/release/bioc/html/ballgown.html)

 To use this script the following command with command line argmuments indicating file names must be incldued: